Frequently Asked Questions

 Who actually is in charge of the organization, and is there outside support?

 Students elected to officer positions manage the day-to-day operations of the organization.
 These officers are assisted by members serving on committees, so everyone is involved in and exposed to leadership positions.
 Each member learns cooperation, communication, and planning skills.
 Alumni act as advisers, and some chapters have alumni advisory boards that work with its members.
 Each group is governed by a(n) inter/national headquarters, which established their chapter’s regulations, and offers advice and direction through professional staff and volunteers.
-There is also a dedicated staff member in the Center for Student Development,the Coordinator for Greek Life, who provides guidance to the fraternity and sorority members at TWU.
+There is also a dedicated staff member in the Center for Student Development, the Assistant Director of Leadership and Greek Life, who provides guidance to the fraternity and sorority members at TWU.